yograjshisode/TaskMaster/README.md

 ### Test Cases

 - **Task Creation:** Ensure tasks can be created and saved correctly.
-- **Task Movement:** Verify tasks can be moved between stages.
+- **Task Stage Transition:** Verify tasks can be moved between stages.
 - **User Authentication:** Test login and role-based access.

 ### Quality Assurance

+- **Code Reviews:**
-- **Code Reviews:** Regular reviews to maintain code quality.
+  - Regular reviews to maintain code quality.
+  - Github pre-commit hooks, actions for lint.
-- **Automated Tests:** Use automated testing tools to catch regressions and bugs.
+- **Automated Tests:**
+  - Automate the above test cases using pytest
+  - Use jenkins for daily

 ### Documentation

 - **User Guides:** Instructions for using the application.
-- **API Documentation:** Detailed information for developers using the API.
+- **API Documentation:** Detailed information for developers using the API(Swagger).

 ## 11. Timeline and Milestones